exhlim/Gmail-Clone-with-new-sorting-feature/README.md

-# Gmail Clone/Mail Retriever with sorting feature
+# Gmail Clone with new sorting feature

 ## About ##